gianni-rg/ps-fastai-nlp/readme.md

 ## Content

 - Module 3: setup a development environment
-- Module 5: training a document classifier
+- Module 4: training a document classifier
+- Module 5: using Deep Learning for NLP
 - Module 6: going to production, with Azure Machine Learning
 - Module 7: training a custom language model from scratch
+- Module 8: recapping and next steps

 ## License and Copyright